Citizens Commission of Inquiry

-The National Committee for a Citizens Commission of Inquiry on U.S. war crimes in Vietnam was founded in New York by Ralph Schoenman in November 1969 to document American atrocities throughout Indochina.
-The formation of the organization was prompted by the disclosure of the My Lai Massacre on November 12, 1969 by Seymour Hersh, writing for the New York Times.
-The group was the first to bring to public attention the testimony of American Vietnam War veterans who had witnessed or participated in atrocities.
+The National Committee for a Citizens Commission of Inquiry on U.S. war crimes in Vietnam (CCI) was founded in New York in November 1969 by Ralph Schoenman.
+The purpose was to document American wartime atrocities throughout Indochina.
+The founding of the organization was prompted by Seymour Hersh's disclosure on November 13, 1969 in The St. Louis Post-Dispatch concerning the March 1968 My Lai massacre.
+CCI was the first organization to bring to public attention the testimony of Vietnam War veterans who had witnessed or participated in atrocities.

 Origins

 Schoenman had previously worked on the International War Crimes Tribunal founded by Bertrand Russell.

-The Commission of Inquiry had a policy‐making board which included Noam Chomsky, Schoenman, Dick Gregory, Melvin L. Wulf, director of the Legal Department, American Civil Liberties Union, Eric Seitz, executive secretary, National Lawyers Guild and Andy Stapp.
+CCI had a policy‐making board that included Schoenman, Noam Chomsky, Dick Gregory, Melvin L. Wulf, director of the Legal Department, American Civil Liberties Union, Eric Seitz, executive secretary, National Lawyers Guild and Andy Stapp.

-Schoenman left the National Committee for a Citizens Commission of Inquiry on U.S. War Crimes in Vietnam in the hands of two New Left anti-war activists, Tod Ensign and Jeremy Rifkin.
+Schoenman soon left CCI in the hands of two New Left anti-war activists, Tod Ensign and Jeremy Rifkin.
 They were joined in early 1970 by several Vietnam War veterans, including Robert Bowie Johnson, a West Point graduate and former infantry captain, and Michael Uhl, a retired 1st lieutenant in military intelligence.

 American Vietnam War veterans and GIs offer personal witness to war crimes

 Overview

-The National Committee for a Citizens Commission of Inquiry on U.S. War Crimes in Vietnam's first press conference was in Toronto, Canada, March 4, 1970.
+CCI's first press conference occurred in Toronto, Canada on March 4, 1970.
 Ensign and Rifkin convened three more press conferences in the following two months: Springfield, Massachusetts (April 6, 1970); New York City, New York and Los Angeles, California (April 14); and Boston, Massachusetts (May 7, 1970).
-Uhl then traveled to Sweden and Australia to brief reporters that American Vietnam war veterans had first-hand evidence of atrocities they had either witnessed or committed themselves.
-National Committee for a Citizens Commission of Inquiry on U.S. War Crimes in Vietnam continued to mount press conferences in other cities, culminating in a three-day National Veterans Inquiry, held in Washington, D.C. on December 1, 2 and 3.
+Uhl then traveled to Sweden and Australia to brief reporters that Vietnam veterans had first-hand knowledge of atrocities they had either witnessed or committed themselves.
+CCI continued to host press conferences in other cities, culminating in a three-day National Veterans Inquiry on December 1–3, 1970 in Washington, D.C.

 The testimony offered by veterans at these events provided documentation that American atrocities in Vietnam were not uncommon.
-This evidence was a counterpoint to the U.S. Army command's assertion that the My Lai massacre was an exception.
-National Committee for a Citizens Commission of Inquiry on U.S. War Crimes in Vietnam leaders asserted that atrocities committed by American soldiers were a result of military field policies like "search-and-destroy", "free-fire zones" and "forced urbanization", the saturation bombing of villages believed to be controlled by enemy forces.
+This evidence was a counterpoint to the U.S. Army command's claim that the My Lai massacre was an exception.
+CCI asserted that atrocities committed by American soldiers were a result of military field policies like "search-and-destroy", "free-fire zones", "forced urbanization", and the saturation bombing of villages believed to be controlled by enemy forces.